Our Professional Learning Facilitators and Consultants

 Rudy has also previously worked as the Director of Care Services at Lighthouse Foundation, as well as roles in child youth and family services and therapeutic communities in forensic settings.
 Rudy was a lecturer with the School of Psychology and Social Sciences at Victoria University, and is an Honorary Fellow of University of Melbourne.
 Rudy co-authored the book Therapeutic Residential for Children and Young People: An Attachment and Trauma Informed Model for Practice.
 Rudy’s work as a leader was recognized in 2013 receiving the SACS and Leadership Victoria Award for Excellence for Executives working in Not for Profit organisations.
 Rudy was also on the Board for the Centre for Excellence in Child and Family Welfare, the peak body for Child, Youth and Family Services in Victoria.

-Rudy has extensive experience in work with refugees and migrant communities, as well as lived experience as member of a survivor community having migrated to Australia with family in the 1970’s due to political conflict in his country of birth Uruguay, which has contributed to his passion for the work with survivor communities.
+Rudy has lived experience as member of a survivor community, having migrated to Australia with family in the 1970’s due to political conflict in his country of birth, Uruguay.
+This has contributed to his passion for the work with survivor communities.

 Dr Ida Kaplan

-Dr. Ida Kaplan is the Principal Consultant Practice and Research at Foundation House.
-Ida is a Research Fellow of the Department Psychological Sciences, University of Melbourne and a clinical psychologist.
+Dr. Ida Kaplan is a Research Fellow of the Department Psychological Sciences, University of Melbourne and a clinical psychologist.
 At Foundation House she is responsible for research, evaluation and knowledge transfer.
 Ida is the author of Rebuilding Shattered Lives, which documents the Foundation House approach to working with refugee survivors of torture and other traumatic events, and guides the way programs and services are delivered by Foundation House.
-In her previous role at Foundation House, Ida led client services and the development of service provision models for refugees and asylum seekers.
+In her previous role at Foundation House, Ida led Client Services and the development of service provision models for people from refugee and asylum seeking background.

 Ida has had extensive experience, locally and internationally training professionals in the provision of interventions for survivors of torture and other traumatic events.
 She has conducted and published research into the effects of long term detention, cognitive assessment of refugee children, rights of refugee children, reviewed the effectiveness of interventions for torture survivors, and is currently investigating methods for assessing the well-being of refugee children and young people using innovative computer assisted interviews.

 Ida has a longstanding policy, practice and research interest in the intersection of mental health, social justice and human rights issues in understanding recovery from torture and other traumatic events associated with the refugee experience.
-Ida is recognised internationally as a pioneer and leader in the field of refugee trauma recovery work, with her work and literature influencing the way practitioners and organisations respond to the needs of refugees and asylum seekers internationally.
+Ida is recognised internationally as a pioneer and leader in the field of refugee trauma recovery work, with her work and literature influencing the way practitioners and organisations respond to the needs of people from refugee and asylum seeking background internationally.

 Dr Guy Coffey

-Guy is a Practice Advisor at Foundation House, and has worked as a clinical psychologist for 30 years, working in public mental health and specialist psychological trauma services, providing assessment and psychotherapeutic treatment for people with severe mental disorders in public inpatient and community settings.
+Guy has worked as a clinical psychologist for 30 years, working in public mental health and specialist psychological trauma services, providing assessment and psychotherapeutic treatment for people with severe mental disorders in public inpatient and community settings.
 He has worked within Veterans’ Psychiatry and the Psychological Trauma Recovery Service at the Austin and Repatriation Medical Centre, the state-wide specialist posttraumatic mental health service.